Integrations

 2. Use the instance in your data fetching hooks or functions

-3. Handle errors appropriately using CallApi's error handling utilities
+3. Handle errors using CallApi's error handling utilities

 example.ts